cloudspannerecosystem/autoscaler/terraform/per-project/README.md

     export TF_VAR_zone="${ZONE}"
     ```

-2. If you want to create a new Spanner instance for testing the autoscaler, set
+2. If you want to create a new Spanner instance for testing the Autoscaler, set
     the following variable.
 The spanner instance that Terraform creates is named
     `autoscale-test`.